decaporg/decap-cms/README.md

 # Netlify CMS
 [![](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/netlify/netlifycms)

 A CMS for static site generators.
-Give non-technical users a simple way to edit and add content to any site built with a static site generator.
+Give users a simple way to edit and add content to any site built with a static site generator.

 ## How it works